Mack 10

-Dedrick D'Mon Rolison (born August 9, 1971), better known by his stage name Mack 10, is an American rapper, songwriter, record producer, and record executive.
+Dedrick D'Mon Rolison (born August 9, 1971), known professionally as Mack 10, is an American rapper, songwriter, record producer, and record executive.
 He was a member of hip hop supergroup Westside Connection along with WC and Ice Cube and has sold nearly 11 million records between his solo and group works.
 His stage name is a reference to the Ingram MAC-10 submachine gun.
 As a record executive, Mack 10 is the founder and CEO of Hoo-Bangin' Records.

 Early life

 Mack 10 was born and raised in Inglewood, California, and attended Inglewood High School.
-He then became a member of the Queen Street Bloods in Inglewood.

 Career

 Mack 10 made his first appearance on Ice Cube's Bootlegs & B-Sides compilation on the track "What Can I Do?
 (Remix)".

 His debut album Mack 10 was released in 1995 by Priority Records and was certified Gold by the RIAA.
 The album included the hit single, "Foe Life," which peaked at number 33 on the Billboard 200.
 His next release Based On A True Story (1997) also reached Gold certification.

 On October 6, 1998, Mack 10 released his third studio album, The Recipe.
 The album debuted at number 15 on the Billboard 200 and went on to be certified Gold.

 Rolison appeared with WC and Ice Cube in the 1996 all-star side project Westside Connection, and formed his own production company, Mack One-O, which signed the acts Allfrumtha I and The Comrads.
 He also signed Glasses Malone to his Hoo-Bangin Records imprint through Cash Money Records.

 His most recent album, 2009's Soft White was released by Hoo-Bangin' Records and Fontana Distribution.
 The first single was "Big Balla" featuring Birdman and Glasses Malone.